heyajohnny/afvalinfo/README.md

       getwholeyear: false              (Optional, default = false) (if supported by gemeente) sets the trash dates for the whole year in the 'whole_year_dates' attribute when true
 ```

-Here are the supported districts for the 'gemeente' maassluis (These are not case sensitive):
+For the 'gemeente' maassluis you need to use the 'district' property.
+Here you can see the supported districts (These are not case sensitive):
 "Binnenstad/centrum", "Componistenwijk", "Dalenbuurt", "Dichtersbuurt", "Drevenbuurt", "Koningshoek", "Maasdijk", "Molenwijk", "Oranjewijk", "Sluispolder Oost",
 "Vertowijk", "Vogelwijk", "Weverskade", "Wijk 't Hoofd", "Wilgenrijk", "Zeeheldenbuurt", "Zuidbuurt"